JakeMeistet/scrabble-coursework/README.md

 If ticked, done.

-- [x] Need to implement starting from the middle and only allowing pieces to be continued from another, not just randomly on the board (I think this won't get done, would rather get the necessary game mechanics there as most people will know not to play anywhere on the board (this is not good for longjevity)).
+- [x] Need to implement starting from the centre

+- [ ] Make users have to place next to a placed tile

 - [ ] Up to 4 players like actual scrabble

 - [ ] Make the board generation far more efficient

-- [ ] Alternating turns
+- [x] Alternating turns

-- [ ] Skip button
+- [x] Skip button

 - [ ] Spectators